DHEA and Aging—Finding the Right Balance

 What is DHEA and why do we need it?

 Dehydroepiandrosterone, synthesized from cholesterol and secreted from the body’s adrenal glands works to metabolize androgens, or sex steroids in the body such as, estrogen and testosterone.
-DHEA is naturally depleted more quickly in women than in men, and by age 70, concentrations in the blood make up only about 10 to 20% of youthful levels.
+Because of this, DHEA is known as the “mother of all hormones”, since it is not only needed for the creation of sex hormones (androgens and estrogens), but is the foundation for many other necessary hormones.

 - Heart disease